Autogenesis: A Self-Evolving Agent Protocol: Related Work

-Recent progress in large language model (LLM) based agent systems has demonstrated their ability to address complex, long-horizon tasks that require multi-step reasoning and external tool interaction \cite{rein2024gpqa, mialon2023gaia, yao2022react, wei2022chain, schick2023toolformer}.
-In these systems, LLMs typically serve as centralized decision-making modules that interpret observations, decompose tasks, and invoke tools to affect the environment\cite{yao2022react, wei2022chain}.
-Benchmarks such as GAIA \cite{mialon2023gaia} have further highlighted the importance of structured tool use and planning capabilities in agent design.

-Most existing agent frameworks adopt architectures in which prompts, tools, and memory are embedded as tightly coupled internal components.
-Tools are commonly treated as fixed functional modules that are manually curated and integrated into the agent pipeline~\cite{qin2023toolllm, schick2023toolformer, chen2021evaluating}..
-While effective for bounded tasks, this design limits systematic reuse and controlled adaptation of tools as task requirements evolve.
-In contrast, our approach models tools (including native scripts, MCP tools~\cite{anthropic2025}, and agent skills~\cite{anthropic2025agentskills}) as protocol-registered resources with explicit interfaces and state representations, enabling dynamic instantiation and controlled refinement during execution.
+LLM-based agent systems have demonstrated strong capabilities in complex, long-horizon tasks requiring multi-step reasoning and external tool interaction~\cite{rein2024gpqa, mialon2023gaia, yao2022react, wei2022chain, schick2023toolformer}, with LLMs serving as centralized decision-making modules that decompose tasks and invoke tools to act on the environment.
+However, most existing frameworks treat prompts, tools, and memory as tightly coupled internal components: tools are manually curated fixed modules integrated directly into the agent pipeline~\cite{qin2023toolllm, schick2023toolformer, chen2021evaluating}, limiting systematic reuse and controlled adaptation as task requirements evolve.
+Efforts such as Anthropic's MCP~\cite{anthropic2025} and Google's A2A protocol have standardized model-tool interaction and inter-agent communication at the level of invocation and message passing, but leave the internal state of agents and resources opaque, providing no mechanisms for managing resource lifecycles, tracking version lineage, or constraining state mutations over time.
+In contrast, our approach treats prompts, agents, local code-based tools, MCP tools, and skills~\cite{anthropic2025agentskills} as protocol-registered entities endowed with explicit interfaces and versioned state, thereby supporting dynamic instantiation, controlled refinement, and auditable evolution throughout execution.